What is liquid fund ? 5 things you must know about it.

 So it takes a lot of time to get cash from it to make it for your emergency.

-Now, according to definition, do you think it is a liquid asset ?
+Now, according to the definition, do you think it is a liquid asset?

 Now, imagine the same scenario and your money is in your bank account or you did a fixed deposit of your money.